green-fox-academy/Eszkis/Project/Exam.md

 ## Endpoint
 ### params

+Used to send information, or data to endpoint.
 Usualy used for search.
-Dinamicly change with every search.
+Dinamicly change with every endpoint call.

 ### header